 In 2004 and ever since, a project space in a small shop unit was opened as a platform for art projects and cultural activities which often includes community engaged projects in neighbourhoods and fringe sites in the city and further afield.

-Since its beginning, the project space was seen as an anti-gallery and non-white cube, as a wild and experimental place for encounters between art production and the public, part exposed workplace, part showroom.
+The project space was seen as an anti-gallery and non-white cube, as a wild and experimental place for encounters between art production and the public, part exposed workplace, part showroom.

 Early on, the experience of isolation and barriers between art and the public, taught us, to directly engage with people/ the publics in their own neighbourhoods through temporary activities in containers, community centres, shops and a community garden/ PeasPark.